neuhausler/CloudProxy/README.md

 ## Overview

 CloudProxy serves as a very simple reverse proxy, listening on port 80 (http).
-It is forwarding incoming requests to either Tomcat, CouchDB, or potentially other internal services.
+It is forwarding incoming requests to either Tomcat, CouchDB, or other internal services.

 Some use-cases:

- * Make services running on Amazon EC2 accessible for applications running on Google AppEngine.
-Outgoing requests are restricted to port 80.
+ * Access services running on Amazon EC2 from applications running on Google AppEngine.
+Requests from AppEngine are restricted to port 80.
- * As a single, "managed" entry point to services running in EC2.
+ * Single and "managed" entry point to services running in EC2 or any other IaaS.

 CloudProxy is written in Erlang based on [webmachine] (https://github.com/basho/webmachine) and [ibrowse](https://github.com/cmullaparthi/ibrowse/).
 Influenced by a [example code](https://bitbucket.org/bryan/wmexamples/) for webmachine from Bryan Fink.